matt-lefaive/bioline-processor/README.md

 `-d`, `--debug` | Turns on debug mode.
 Processed XML files will be printed to `stdout` instead of being overwritten `-p <PATH>`, `--path <PATH>` | Specify the path to the XML folder containing files to be processed.

-## Bulk Preprocessing
-Use `python bulk-process.py -f <FILE>` to preprocess multiple issues at the same time.
-The `<FILE>` argument must point to a text file containing a list of complete paths to XML folders (as per `<PATH>` above), where each path is written on its own line.